Wortexz/XWorm-2025/README.md

 ![Screenshot 2025-01-23 204915](https://github.com/user-attachments/assets/4a7a04e1-648c-4c22-83dc-41c1e575e23a)

 # Xworm Payload

-- Xworm is a remote access trojan written in C#.
 - Uses browser remote debugging - Can be used control the browser and steal sensitive information such as credentials and session cookies. (credential_access)
 - Adds Run key to start application (persistence)
 - Command and Scripting Interpreter: PowerShell, then uses Python. (execution)